 As an example of a deeper look into this issue, the book “Eyes of the Skin” by Juhani Palasmaa explores how the visual focus in the field of architecture neglects other sensory domains.
-This does not only raise a concern that what cannot be seen will have a natural tendency for being overlooked, but also implies that visual qualities will be excessively overvalued compared to non-visual aspects.
+This does not only raise a concern that what cannot be seen will have a natural tendency for being overlooked but also implies that visual qualities will be excessively overvalued compared to non-visual aspects.

 As such acoustics is an example of an invisible quality of buildings that is easily under prioritized and undervalued.

 And in this way, considerations about acoustics are typically pushed to the later stages of the design phase, at which point a lot of the design is already finalized and ‘locked.’
-In this way acoustic design will often suffer from reduced possibilities in terms of everything from time, materials, geometry, physical space, aesthetics just to name a few.
-In the worst cases, this means that the acoustics of the final buildings will be unsatisfactory or even intolerable to its users.
+In this way, acoustic design will often suffer from reduced possibilities in terms of everything from time, materials, geometry, physical space, aesthetics just to name a few.
+In the worst cases, this means that the acoustics of the final buildings will be unsatisfactory or even intolerable to their users.
 At this point, an acoustic renovation (5) will be costly and have to be “shoehorned” into the existing design, which ironically rarely creates a visually pleasing aesthetic result.